sciactive/tokenizer/README.md

 SciActive Tokenizer also includes a search query parser that supports double quotes for exact (unstemmed) sequential matches, single quotes for sequential matches, "or" as an or operator, and "-" as a not operator.

+It also offers a `searchString` function that takes a search query and an input string, and returns true if the search query matches the input string.

 ## Usage

 ```ts